Juliaca massacre: Protests

-For Castillo's supporters, it was the Congress that carried out the coup against the president.
+For Castillo's supporters, it was the Congress that carried out a coup against the president.
 In addition, they considered Boluarte a "traitor", "dictator" and "usurper" after her subsequent assumption as the new president of the republic, based on the promise of the then vice president: "If the president is vacated I will go with the president".
 In this way, supporters of the former president encouraged the prompt release of Castillo and an advance of elections.
 The Boluarte government first responded with police attempting to quell the protests, though later resulted with declaring a national state of emergency and using the military to repress demonstrations.

 Impunity of authorities

-The Peruvian government's use of authorities has been criticized by human rights groups since police and troops often utilize violence with impunity.
+The Peruvian government's use of force has been criticized by a number of human rights groups who argue police and troops often use violence with impunity.
 Human Rights Watch stated at the time that "[e]xcessive use of force by state agents is a persistent problem in Peru.
-Rules for use of force by security forces do not comply with international standards", with the rights group reporting that Congress had removed proportionality guidelines regarding use of force, making it easier for authorities to use excessive force with impunity.
+Rules for use of force by security forces do not comply with international standards", with the human rights group reporting that Congress has removed proportionality guidelines regarding use of force, making it easier for authorities to use excessive force with impunity.

 On 15 December 2022, demonstrators in Ayacucho approached the Coronel FAP Alfredo Mendívil Duarte Airport, with the Peruvian Armed Forces closing the airport in response, with clashes occurring shortly after.
 Human rights groups reported that members of the Peruvian Army were seen shooting at civilians protesting in an event described as the Ayacucho massacre, which left 10 civilians dead and 61 injured.
 Casualties were sent for treatment at the Huamanga Network and in the Ayacucho Regional Hospital, with 90% of injuries resulting from gunshot wounds according to the Ayacucho regional health system.
 The event was not prominently covered by the media in Peru.
 Academics and human rights organizations condemned the excessive use of force by Peruvian authorities, while the Minister of Culture and Minister of Education resigned from the newly formed government of Dina Boluarte in response.